piquet8/TraceGenerator_Script/README.md

 \
 ![figure1](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure1.png)\
 \
-By selecting the first option we choose to convert a log file to the corresponding track.
+By selecting the first option we choose to convert a log file to the corresponding trace.
 Before doing this we are prompted to set the coordinates related to the extremes of the map where the execution takes place. \
 \
 ![figure2](https://github.com/piquet8/TraceGenerator_Script/blob/main/media/figure2.png)\